omundy/learn-git-milestones/README.md

-## Git Basics
+## Part 1 – Git Basics

 ### Markdown
 Markdown is a lightweight markup language for creating formatted text using a plain-text editor.

 - It has a [simple syntax](https://www.markdownguide.org/cheat-sheet/) similar to [HTML](https://en.wikipedia.org/wiki/Markdown#Example)
-- The standard language for formatting README files (what you are currently viewing!)
+- It is standard language for formatting README files (what you are currently viewing!)
-- Markdown files use the `.md` extension and can be edited with a simple text editor.
+- Markdown files use the `.md` extension and can be edited with any plain text editor (e.g. Atom).
-- Can be previewed using the [Markdown Viewer](https://chrome.google.com/webstore/detail/markdown-viewer/ckkdlimhmcjmikdlpkmbgfkaikojcbjk/related?hl=en) browser extension. (hint: allow `file://` origins)
+- Markdown can be previewed using the [Markdown Viewer](https://chrome.google.com/webstore/detail/markdown-viewer/ckkdlimhmcjmikdlpkmbgfkaikojcbjk/related?hl=en) browser extension. (hint: allow `file://` origins)

 Markdown | HTML | Rendered Output
 --- | --- | ---